difin/campsite/README.md

   Unit Tests have been developed for the most important services and models.<br/> Unfortunately, I didn't have enough time to develop Unit Tests for all classes.<br/><br/>
 * Integration tests. <br/><br/>
-  This includes simple single-threaded tests for select routes and also massive mutli-threaded tests for testing against deadlocks and correctness under concurrent API calls.
+  This includes simple single-threaded tests and massive multi-threaded tests for testing against deadlocks and correctness under concurrent API calls.